 To build emotional resilience, remind yourself that difficult situations are temporary and do not define every part of your life.
 Try to recognize and celebrate the areas in which you are succeeding or finding joy.
 By doing so, you regain a sense of control and balance.

-For example, if we experience a setback at work, we might believe that we will fail in all of our pursuits, making it difficult to move on.
-When we pause to consider the pervasiveness of the situation, we see that this setback is only related to our job.
-It does not impact our ability to be a friend, a parent, a spouse, or any other areas in our life.
+For example, if you experience a setback at work, you might believe that you will fail in all of your pursuits, making it difficult to move on.
+When you pause to consider the pervasiveness of the situation, you can see that this setback is only related to your job.
+It does not impact your ability to be a friend, a parent, a spouse, or any other areas in your life.

-For example, if our baby experiences a fussy phase, we may feel like it will never end.
-However, if we take a moment to reflect, we might realize that our baby is experiencing a growth spurt and needs more food than usual, causing them to be extra fussy.
-By acknowledging that this growth spurt is temporary, we can strengthen our ability to cope during this challenging period.
+For example, if your baby experiences a fussy phase, you may feel like it will never end.
+However, if you take a moment to reflect, you might realize that your baby is experiencing a growth spurt and needs more food than usual, causing them to be extra fussy.
+By acknowledging that this growth spurt is temporary, you can strengthen your ability to cope during this challenging period.

 It's okay to feel overwhelmed in the face of tough times.
 What matters most is how you respond to these challenges.
 By considering the three Ps, you can build emotional resilience and find the strength to keep moving forward.
 Take it one day at a time, and remember that you are not alone in this!